ArthurGareginyan/best-preloader/readme.txt

 A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 This plugin is ready for translation and has already been translated into several languages.
 But If your language is not available then you can make one.
 The POT file is included and placed in the "`languages`" folder.
-Just send the PO file to us at the arthurgareginyan@gmail.com and we will include this translation within the next plugin update.
+Just [send the PO file to us](https://www.spacexchimp.com/contact.html) and we will include this translation within the next plugin update.
 Many of plugin users would be delighted if you share your translation with the community.
 Thanks for your contribution!

 = Q. How does it work? =
 A. Simply go to the plugin settings page, select the desired settings and click the "Save changes" button.
 Enjoy your fancy preloader.
 It's that simple!
-You can find the plugin settings page at "`WP Admin Panel`" -> "`Settings`" -> "`Preloader`".
+You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`Preloader`".

 = Q. How can I upload my image? =
 A. You can put the URL of image to the "Preloader image" field.

 = Q. Does this plugin requires any modification of the theme? =
 A. Absolutely not.
-This plugin is configurable entirely from the plugin settings page that you can find in the Admin Panel of your WordPress website.
+This plugin is configurable entirely from the plugin settings page that you can find in the Admin Area of your WordPress website.

 = Q. Does this require any knowledge of HTML or CSS? =
 A. Absolutely not.
 This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use plugin settings page.